Squish for Java BDD Tutorials

 }

-Now we put code snippets from the Script Test Case into respective step definitions and remove the lines containing test.warning.
-If your Script Test Cases make use of shared scripts, you can call those functions inside of the step definition as well.
+Now we put code snippets from the script-based Test Case into respective step definitions and remove the lines containing test.warning.
+If your script-based Test Cases makes use of shared scripts, you can call those functions from the step definitions as well.
 For example, the final result could look like this:

 @Given("addressbook application is running")